JoeThielen/ThePlatformFramework/README.md

 > In computer programming, a software framework is an abstraction in which software providing generic functionality can be selectively changed by additional user-written code, thus providing application-specific software.

 ## What is The Platform Framework???
 This project was established to help provide a platform for projects aimed at small- to medium-sized organizations/businesses.

+## Could you be a little more... specific?
+Let's say you've got a [LAMP](https://en.wikipedia.org/wiki/LAMP_(software_bundle)) project and want to get it up and running at a business.
+Maybe hardware isn't your thing.
+Maybe you're a bit frightened by all the hacking going on.
+This project aims to provide a platform for your project, using several specific technologies to help *armor* your project.
+Additionally, the goal is to provide specifics on how, exactly, to get a server loaded with your project running on this platform into the hands of the target organization / business.

+Another way to put it is this project aims to provide you with what you need in order to turn *your* project into a [turn-key appliance](https://en.wikipedia.org/wiki/Computer_appliance).

 ## Project Goals / Guidelines
 * The target is primarily small- to medium-sized businesses.
   * Enterprise already has a wealth of solutions involving multiple servers, data centers, cloud technologies, etc..
 * Emphasis on security and automation.